morays-community/morays-doc/README.md

 # Morays Doc

-- This repository contains materials for a detailed documentation of the Morays project (...IN PROGRESS...)
+- This repository contains materials for a detailed documentation of the Morays project

 - It also temporarily stores NEMO developement sources before a merging in an official release.